jalbertsr/react-twitter-clone/README.md

 ---

-In a near future, I want to clone of this project to re-write it with the new React-hooks syntax.
+In a near future, I want to do a clone of this project to re-write it with the new React-hooks syntax.
 Once I do it, I will link it here, so you can appreciate the difference.